Finite-Time Decoupled Convergence in Nonlinear Two-Time-Scale Stochastic Approximation: Concluding Remarks

 In this paper, we have investigated the potential for finite-time decoupled convergence in nonlinear two-time-scale SA under the strongly monotone condition, wherein the mean-square errors of different iterates depend solely on their respective step sizes.
 Viewing the two-time-scale SA as an approximation of a two-loop procedure, our primary focus is on the outer-loop iterate, i.e., the slow iterate $y_t$.

 Under a nested local linearity assumption, we have established the first finite-time decoupled convergence for nonlinear two-time-scale SA with appropriate step size selection.
 This decoupled convergence offers greater flexibility in choosing the step size for the fast iterate $x_t$, without impacting the convergence rate of the main focus, the slow iterate $y_t$.
 Our analytical framework advances the approach for the linear operators in \citet{kaledin2020finite} to adapt complexities introduced by non-linearity.
 In particular, we have derived a refined characterization of the matrix cross term, surpassing previous asymptotic results~\citep{mokkadem2006convergence}, and applied fourth-order moment convergence rates to manage higher-order error terms induced by local linearity.
-Additionally, we have provided a numerical example exploring the possible necessity of local linearity for achieving decoupled convergence.
-We would believe our proof approach and numerical findings could inspire further theoretical developments for nonlinear two-time-scale SA and similar methods.
+In addition, we provide an example showing that decoupled convergence may fail even when the fast-time-scale update is linear, as long as the slow-time-scale update remains nonlinear.
+Together with our upper bound, this lower-bound result helps clarify when decoupled convergence should be expected in the nonlinear setting.
+It also sheds further light on the approximation perspective in \eqref{eq:two-loop-approx}: even if two-time-scale SA can be viewed as solving $F(x,y)=0$ (for fixed $y$) and $G(H(y),y)=0$, the original form of $G(x,y)$ may still affect the convergence behavior.
+We hope that this observation may also be useful in inspiring future algorithm design.

 Despite the progress made in our paper, several avenues for future research remain.
-First, our exploration of local linearity’s necessity for decoupled convergence relies on numerical experiments, which have inherent limitations.
-Providing theoretical guarantees would offer stronger validation.
-Second, our results could be extended to include scenarios with Markovian noise or non-strongly monotone operators, broadening the applicability of our approach.
-Finally, investigating the asymptotic trajectory behavior and developing online statistical inference methods for two-time-scale SA based on our non-asymptotic convergence results would be interesting future directions.
+First, our results could be extended to include scenarios with Markovian noise or non-strongly monotone operators, broadening the applicability of our approach.
+Second, investigating the asymptotic trajectory behavior and developing online statistical inference methods for two-time-scale SA based on our non-asymptotic convergence results would be interesting future directions.
+Finally, another natural direction is to generalize our framework to more complex algorithms, such as those involving multiple iterates or multiple time scales.